Dr Sharon Williams, lecturer in biomedical sciences at Coventry University, writes about the activities she ran for Chemistry Week.

 Student volunteers from Coventry University, and Royal Society of Chemistry members, helped to make the event a success.

 Chemistry Week is an annual celebration of the chemical sciences, centred around our members sharing their passion with public audiences.
-This year it took place from 20–26 November 2017, and the theme was 'Global Science'.
+In 2017 it took place from 20–26 November, and the theme was 'Global Science'.
 Members were able to apply for grants from our Outreach Fund to organise activities.